Gustav-Magnussen/FDP/README.md

 ### Dependencies

-In order for the attached [program](https://raw.githubusercontent.com/Gustav-Magnussen/FDP/main/graphical/graphicalPassword_3.py) to function proparly a number of python packages has to be installed.
-The program uses the following packages that come with a default installation of python:
+In order for the attached [program](https://raw.githubusercontent.com/Gustav-Magnussen/FDP/main/graphical/graphicalPassword_3.py) to function proparly python 3.7 has to be insatllaed and a number of python packages has to be aquired The program uses the following packages that come with a default installation of python:

 * Os
 * sys
 * sqlite3

 Attached is a scripted called [dependencies.sh](https://raw.githubusercontent.com/Gustav-Magnussen/FDP/main/dependencies.sh), this can be used to install the other necessary packages on a Linux Ubuntu enviroment.
-The other packages that are necessary to run the program are:
+The other packages that are include in this script and necessary to run the program are:

 * argon2-cffi
 * python3-tk

-These packages can be installed using the following format:
+The [argon2-cffi](https://pypi.org/project/argon2-cffi/) package is used in order to hash the graphical passwords.
+Python3-tk is used as to display graphical elements in the program.
+These packages can be installed using the following command in a python enviroment:

 ```
 >>>pip install [package]